NuevoFoundation/workshops/content/english/microbit/_index.md

 Ready to play?
 These are the list of controls:

 - **A + B:** Shoot lasers to destroy incoming asteroids
-- **Tilt:** Tilt your microbit left or right to move your spaceship
+- **Tilt:** Tilt your MicroBit left or right to move your spaceship

 Simple right?
 We'll see.
 I've programmed this game to go faster the more asteroids you destroy.
 Think you have the high score?
 Show off and let us know!
 You can see your score by waiting for the game over screen to pass.